Unified Framework for Identity and Imagined Action Recognition from EEG patterns: Introduction

 \section{Introduction}

-Brain-Computer Interface (BCI) is a term that refers to a wide variety of techniques and technologies, designed to establish a direct communication link between the brain (or, more generally, functional components of the central nervous system) and an external computational device.
-BCI, sometimes also referred to as Brain-Machine Interface (BMI), can be decisive in improving the life quality of people affected by motor-impairing disorders, but it can also be employed for entertainment purposes.
+\IEEEPARstart{B}{rain}-computer interface (BCI) is a term that refers to a wide variety of techniques and technologies, designed to establish a direct communication link between the brain (or, more generally, functional components of the central nervous system) and an external computational device.
+BCI, sometimes also referred to as brain-machine interface (BMI), can be decisive in improving the life quality of people affected by motor-impairing disorders, but it can also be employed for entertainment purposes.

-Among the various technologies that enable BCI, here we focus on the usage of Electroencephalography (EEG) signals as collected by a non-invasive mesh of electrodes to be worn on the subject's head.
-Brain-Computer Interfaces can be applied as a tool to transfer an imagined action (as opposed to a physical action~\cite{ferrari2020personalization,buzzelli2020vision}) to a physical actuator, such as assistive robotic arms~\cite{schiatti2017soft} and spherical exploration robots~\cite{halme1996motion,tomik2012design}.
+A recent review of state of the art methods for BCI-controlled vehicles~\cite{hekmatmanesh2021review} identified electroencephalogram (EEG), electrooculogram (EOG) and electromyogram (EMG) as bio-signals that are commonly used for vehicle control, often relying on deep learning techniques for the identification of imaginary actions.
+Among the various technologies that enable BCI, here we focus on the usage of EEG signals as collected by a non-invasive mesh of electrodes to be worn on the subject's head.
+BCIs can be applied as a tool to transfer an imagined action (as opposed to a physical action~\cite{ferrari2020personalization,buzzelli2020vision}) to a physical actuator, such as assistive robotic arms~\cite{schiatti2017soft} and spherical exploration robots~\cite{halme1996motion,tomik2012design}.
 BCI has also found application in authentication systems, where the user's brain signature can be exploited as a behavioral biometric key for identification and verification.
-This has the advantage of allowing authentication for motor-impaired people, or to improve the robustness as ``inherent'' component in multi-factor authentication systems.
+This has the advantage of allowing authentication for motor-impaired people, or improving the robustness as ``inherent'' component in multi-factor authentication systems.

-In this paper we present a unique solution, based on artificial neural networks, that simultaneously addresses multiple tasks: action recognition, user identification, and user verification.
-Conceptually, we can envision a scenario where the same application technology, such as the aforementioned robotic arms or exploration robots, can be both accessed and controlled with a unique Brain-Computer Interface.
-Our solution, illustrated in Figure~\ref{fig:pipeline}, is based on the novel joint use of the following elements: \begin{itemize} \item Phased subsampling preprocessing for data augmentation. \item Mesh-to-image representation for the exploitation of local spatial relationships. \item Two-stage neural architecture composed of Convolutional for local spatial processing, followed by Bidirectional Long-Short Term Memory (Bi-LSTM) for exploitation of temporal relationships. \end{itemize}
+In this paper we present a novel approach, based on artificial neural networks, that simultaneously addresses multiple tasks: action recognition, user identification, and user verification, all within a unified framework.
+To the best of our knowledge, this is the first use case of the joint exploitation of EEG data for user authentication and action recognition.
+Conceptually, we can envision a scenario where the same application technology, such as the aforementioned robotic arms or exploration robots, can be both accessed and controlled with a unique BCI.